Solving Tips

 Conclusion:

-Key Features of Swordfish
+Key Characteristics of Swordfish

 This is an important distinction between Swordfish and X-Wing: